ankaAR/bestiario5e/_creatures/werebat.md

 ***Multiattack (Humanoid or Hybrid Form Only).*** In humanoid form, the werebat makes two scimitar attacks or two shortbow attacks.
 In hybrid form, it can make one bite attack and one scimitar attack.

-***Bite (Bat or Hybrid Form Only).*** Melee Weapon Attack: +5 al ataque, alcance 5 ft., one creature.
+***Bite (Bat or Hybrid Form Only).*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 ft., one creature.
 Hit: 6 (1d6 + 3) piercing damage, and the werebat gains temporary hit points equal to the damage dealt.
 If the target is a humanoid, it must succeed on a DC 10 Constitution saving throw or be cursed with werebat lycanthropy.

-***Scimitar (Humanoid or Hybrid Form Only).*** Melee Weapon Attack: +5 al ataque, alcance 5 pies, un objetivo.
+***Scimitar (Humanoid or Hybrid Form Only).*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies, un objetivo.
 Impacto: 6 (1d6 + 3) slashing damage.

 ***Shortbow (Humanoid or Hybrid Form Only).*** Ranged Weapon Attack: +5 to hit, range 80/320 pies, un objetivo.
 Impacto: 6 (1d6 + 3) piercing damage.